Dhype7/ForensicsMainHand/README.md

 2. Use "String Analysis" to extract readable text
 3. Use "Binwalk" to find embedded files
 4. Use "Hex Viewer" for byte-level analysis

+#### Web Analysis
+1. Navigate to the Web Analyzer module
+2. Use "HTTP Headers Analysis" to inspect HTTP response headers
+3. Use "IP Resolver" to resolve domain names to IP addresses
+4. Use "XSS Scanner" to scan URLs for potential XSS vulnerabilities
+5. Use "Port Scanner" to scan open ports on a given domain
+6. Use "Security Headers Check" to analyze security-related HTTP headers
+7. Use "Login Page Discovery" to find login pages on a website
+8. Use "Brute Force Login (Demo)" to attempt login brute force (for demo/testfire.net)

 ---